orstavik/JoiEvents/docs/2_EventToEvent/3_WhatIs_propagation.md

    2. target phase (on `target`, `capture: true/false` ignored)
    3. bubble phase (from `target.parentNode` to `window`)

-3. Micro level: Event listeners are then triggered in the order they were added in the script.
+3. Micro level: Event listeners connected to the same DOM node and in the same propagation phase are triggered in registration order.

 ## Example 3: Custom events (echo-click)